 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Betrayals, A Darkness Absolute, Indigo
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Betrayals, A Darkness Absolute, Indigo, Rituals

 Third and last in the Age of Legend fantasy series for Young Adults and revolving around the twins, Moria the Keeper and Ashyn the Seeker of Edgewood.